 My name is Aditya Adiredja (he/him/his), or as my students like to call me, Dr. Adi.
 I also chose doktoradi.com to reflect my first language.
 I emigrated from Indonesia to the United States with my mother when I was 15 years old.
 I am a proud queer first-generation student and now a professor.

-I recently became a foster parent to a teenager.
-Being a first-time parent is one of the most challenging and rewarding experiences.
+My husband, Alan and I are proud parents of two children.
+Both of our children were adopted from foster care.
+Being a first-time parent to a teen (at the height of the pandemic!) was one of the most challenging and rewarding experiences.
 Balancing parenting and my academic life is an ongoing process.
-Staying up to work after the kid is asleep is the new normal.
-My partner, Alan also has a teenager, and with our 6 year-old Great Dane, Ryoko, it rarely gets boring in this house.
+Staying up to work after everyone is asleep is the new normal.
+We are also parents to our 8 year-old Great Dane, Ryoko and our 3 year-old American Pit, Todo it rarely gets boring in this house.